-Located in Orlando, FL, Remington College of Nursing offers an accelerated Bachelor of Science in Nursing (BSN) degree for graduates of non-nursing degree programs.
-Our BSN program can be completed in as few as 12 months and after completing this program you’ll be eligible to take the NCLEX-RN (National Council Licensure Examination-Registered Nurse) examination to become a registered nurse.Call or request information to learn more about our Accelerated BSN program.
+Located in Orlando, FL, Remington College offers an accelerated Bachelor of Science in Nursing (BSN) degree for graduates of non-nursing degree programs.
+Our BSN program can be completed in as few as 12 months and graduates are eligible to take the NCLEX-RN examination to become a registered nurse.Call or request information to learn more about our Accelerated BSN program.
 View other healthcare programs available at Remington College campuses.

 True to her nature, when Remington College of Nursing alum Rachel Canady was looking for a nursing school, she did her homework.
 Rachel researched several schools but, she said, “Luckily, I found Remington College in my own backyard!”

 Rachel was raised in Central Florida and moved to Orlando after graduating from the University of Florida with her first bachelor’s degree.
 She already had a strong science background, with her Bachelor of Science in Exercise Physiology and 10 years of experience working in the fitness/wellness field.

 Before attending our nursing college in Lake Mary, Rachel worked in outpatient cardiac rehabilitation, which included EKG-monitored exercise and extensive education on nutrition, stress management, and prevention of heart disease.
 Her work with a team of cardiac nurses taught her how to “think like a nurse,” and they encouraged and supported her in her decision to attend nursing school.